Skip to main content

 This presentation explores Functional Neurological Disorder (FND), including psychogenic nonepileptic seizures, and highlights evidence-based strategies for nurses and school professionals to assesses, manage, and support students with FND effectively.

-Skills Lab (Same Session on Repeat)
+Skills Lab (Same Session on Repeat)- Space is Limited to 20 participants

 School Nurse Leadership Workshop